Eternalism (philosophy of time): Modern period

 One of the most famous arguments about the nature of time in modern philosophy is presented in The Unreality of Time by J. M. E. McTaggart.
 It argues that time is an illusion.
 McTaggart argued that the description of events as existing in absolute time is self-contradictory, because the events have to have properties about being in the past and in the future, which are incompatible with each other.
 McTaggart viewed this as a contradiction in the concept of time itself, and concluded that reality is non-temporal.
 He called this concept the B-theory of time.

 Dirck Vorenkamp, a professor of religious studies, argued in his paper "B-Series Temporal Order in Dogen's Theory of Time" that the Zen Buddhist teacher Dōgen presented views on time that contained all the main elements of McTaggart's B-series view of time (which denies any objective present), although he noted that some of Dōgen's reasoning also contained A-Series notions, which Vorenkamp argued may indicate some inconsistency in Dōgen's thinking.

-A. Halliday has attempted to rationalise time by arguing that it is finite.
-This was founded on the thought that, if an entity has, or is assigned, parts then those parts must be finite.
-Assembling finite parts must result in a finite whole.
-Therefore, it follows that past, present and future are finite.
-It then follows that, as they also form a whole, then the whole of time is finite.

-In the simplest case, if time is finite then it is limited.
-Time is thought of as existing inside of space.
-If there cannot be a gap between the edge of time and the limits of space, then time fills all of space, ensuring change everywhere.
-Therefore, time cannot flow if flow demands movement from one point to another?
+Eternalism also encapsulates the theory of world lines, and the concept of linear reality that is - the individual perception of linear time.